 Solution intent serves as a vision of the future system that aligns these teams and their backlogs.
-It provides the detail needed to establish the current vision, but allows teams the flexibility to explore unknowns in building the solution.
-The resulting knowledge (Can we built the future system, and what did we learn from exploration?) provides feedback on the to-be system and the opportunity to adapt.
+It provides the detail needed to establish the current vision but allows teams the flexibility to explore unknowns in building the solution.
+The resulting knowledge (Can we build the future system, and what did we learn from exploration?) provides feedback on the to-be system and the opportunity to adapt.

 Keep Options Open with Fixed and Variable Solution Intent

-System builders use solution intent for a variety of purposes.
-However, none of them mandates creating fully defined ‘point-solution’ specifications up front.
+Solution intent serves a variety of purposes.
+However, none of them mandates creating fully defined ‘point-solution’ specifications up-front.
 Such early decisions restrict the exploration of better economic alternatives and often lead to waste and rework.
 To prevent this, SAFe describes two elements of solution intent, fixed and variable, that support the general adaptive requirements and design philosophy that create the best economic outcome.

 Fixed intent represents the ‘knowns.’
 They may be nonnegotiable, or they may have emerged during the course of development.
 Examples include:

 - Certain performance specifications (“the pacemaker waveform must be as follows”)